• Skip to primary navigation

 But when someone creates a custom version, that version becomes splintered off from the main program.

-When I test a device, I’m using whatever custom version the manufacturer installs, as well as the latest stable version of Kodi that I download from either Google Play Store, or Kodi.tv.
+When I test a device, I’m using whatever custom version the manufacturer installs, as well as the latest stable version of Kodi that I download from either Google Play Store or Kodi.tv.

 I’m a reviewer.
 That’s my job to test everything.

-But on my own personal devices….you better believe that when I’m sitting down to watch a movie that I’m using a stock Kodi installation.
+But on my own personal devices….you better believe that when I’m sitting down to watch a movie I’m using a stock Kodi installation.

-Bonus: Hyped up features to avoid
+Bonus: Hyped-up features to avoid

 There are so many really cool things coming down the pipe right now.
 But there’s also some questionable stuff too.